Divorce Divorce

-New Divorce Rules in India 2024 – Latest Regulations
+New Divorce Rules in India 2024: Types of Petitions

 Now, the partners do not hesitate to move toward divorce if they feel that they cannot continue with the marriage.
 The courts make rules to settle divorce cases and to provide justice to both parties.
-This article will guide you in understanding the changes in rules for divorce.
+This article will guide you in understanding the changes in new divorce rules.

 Topic Information